arbindtechguy/pframework/README.md

-# techguyframework
+# TechGuyFramework
-A light weight frameword based on php
+A simple light weight MVC framework on PHP